towardstudio/vogue/readme.md

     - type="button"
     el: button
 ```

+_NOTE: Data doesn't work with `HTML` files, just like in real life._

 Most components will have several states or types.
 For example, a `button` component might have `regular`, and `primary` variants and a `disabled` state.
 You can tell vogue about these using a `types` array: